Grow Your Customer Base

 There is no time for complacency in the SaaS world.
 Ask yourself such questions as “Have your customers started using your product as much as they should, to get real value?”

-Only minor support requests and no bugs may mean they are only using it sparingly, and haven‘t stretched your product to its limits.
+Only minor support requests and no bugs may mean they are only using it sparingly and haven‘t stretched your product to its limits.
 In other words, they may be happy with your product, but they aren‘t successful!

-Read more about it in “SaaS sales: Make them buy AND use your product”.
+Read more about it in “SaaS sales: Make them buy AND use your product.”

-Listen to what they say carefully and find out if they need more features for effective use.
+Listen to what they say carefully and find out if they need more features for practical use.
 Prioritize your customers’ satisfaction.
 This is a crucial step that will help you grow your customer base.

 The difference between a happy customer and a successful one is that the successful customer can quantify the ’return on investment‘ (RoI) regarding your product.
 Only they get real value from your product.
 Only they will be your true advocates in the marketplace!

-Make more customers successful, don‘t satisfy yourself with just happy customers.
+Make more customers successful; don‘t satisfy yourself with just happy customers.
 Read more about it in “B2B startup traction: Happy vs successful customers”.

-Examples of SaaS Companies that Sell Effectively:
+Examples of SaaS Companies that Sell Effectively

 I recommend that you study the following SaaS companies to understand why the fundamentals are so important and how they can help you grow your customer base:

 Contently: It‘s a content marketing company connecting freelancers with publishers.
-They manage the process leaving the writers to focus on what they do best, i.e. writing.
+They manage the process, leaving the writers to focus on what they do best, i.e., writing.
 The platform also allows writers to market their capabilities online.
 Their customer retention rate is very high.

 Plan to Sell SaaS products?

-If you, as a business CEO or CTO, do not find the required expertise for SaaS product development and marketing in your project team, consider partnering with a reputed software development agency with experience in building market-competitive software.
+If you, as a business CEO or CTO, do not find the required expertise for SaaS product development and marketing in your project team, consider partnering with a reputed software development agency with experience building market-competitive software.

 You can find such expertise in the vetted software developers community at DevTeam.Space.
 Write to us your initial SaaS product specifications, and one of our account managers will get back to you to provide further help.